gitaarik/lit-state/README.md

 `LitStateElement` collects the recorded `stateVar` variables, observes them, and re-renders itself whenever one of them changes.
 The next render it again records which `stateVar` variables are being used and observes them.
-So if the next render uses new `stateVars`, they will be observed.
+So if the next render uses different `stateVars`, they too will be observed.

 ### Implementation details